juanfont/headscale/docs/acls.md

 ## ACL setup

-Note: Namespaces will be created automatically when users authenticate with the Headscale server.
+Note: Users will be created automatically when users authenticate with the Headscale server.

 ACLs could be written either on [huJSON](https://github.com/tailscale/hujson) or YAML.
 Check the [test ACLs](../tests/acls) for further information.

-When registering the servers we will need to add the flag `--advertise-tags=tag:<tag1>,tag:<tag2>`, and the user (namespace) that is registering the server should be allowed to do it.
+When registering the servers we will need to add the flag `--advertise-tags=tag:<tag1>,tag:<tag2>`, and the user that is registering the server should be allowed to do it.
 Since anyone can add tags to a server they can register, the check of the tags is done on headscale server and only valid tags are applied.
-A tag is valid if the namespace that is registering it is allowed to do it.
+A tag is valid if the user that is registering it is allowed to do it.

 Here are the ACL's to implement the same permissions as above: